 Caution: If you are towing a vehicle or trailer with a Georgie Boy installed hitch, never exceed the maximum gross weight rating as listed on the tag on the hitch.
-For specific towing information and restrictions, see the trailering or towing guidelines published by the chassis manufacturer.
-Also, consult your Chassis Operator's Manual.
+For specific towing information and restrictions, see the trailering or towing guidelines published by the Chassis manufacturer.
+Also, consult your Chassis Owners Manual.

 Allow for the extra height of your motor home and avoid areas having low overhead clearance.
 Check for low-hanging tree branches or other obstructions whenever you drive or park.
 Avoid low roofs when pulling in for service.
-This may be particularly important if you drive with the overhead vents open or if the motor home is equipped with a roof air conditioner.
+This may be particularly important if you drive with the overhead vents open or if the motor home is equipped with a roof air conditioner or a roof rack.